 | High-stakes, every claim must be airtight | Vector RAG (strong citations); be wary of a wiki |

 The mistake is picking by novelty.
-Pick by the shape of the job: a pile of messy documents and pointed questions wants the warehouse; relationships across the whole corpus want the graph; one long document read precisely wants the tree; knowledge you want to compound and read wants the notebook — and whichever you choose, plain text in git is the format you won’t regret.
+Pick by the shape of the job instead.
+A pile of messy documents with pointed questions wants the warehouse.
+Relationships across the whole corpus want the graph.
+One long document read precisely wants the tree.
+Knowledge you want to compound and read wants the notebook.
+And whichever one you choose, plain text in git is the format you will not regret.